vpiontkovskyi/gam-tf/README.md

 ### Review report and debug

-1. If you want to open a report just run command:
+1. If you want to open a report, run the command:
    ```bash
    npx playwright show-report
    ```
    You can download artifacts from CI and paste report files to `playwright-report` folder for review report form CI.
 2. To run the debug instance of the browser with Playwright inspector, run command:
    ```bash
    npx playwright test --debug